 How are nature patch locations selected?

 The locations chosen to become nature patches are underused areas of developed parks that are not programmed, are challenging to maintain, or are better suited to natural uses.
-Alberta Park is the first to have a nature pPatch, with planning now underway for Hazeltine Park and Gabriel Park.
-Portland Parks & Recreation will be improving parks with Nature Patches across the city, with a focus on neighborhoods with less access to greenspaces.
+Alberta Park is the first to have a nature patch, with planning now underway for Hazeltine Park and Gabriel Park.
+Portland Parks & Recreation will be improving parks with nature patches across the city, with a focus on neighborhoods with less access to greenspaces.

 Where's the next nature patch going to be?